steveknoblock/Hatcheck-Go/docs/hatcheck.md

 ## Access Control

+Hatcheck locates authorization at the object store.
 Authorization is capability-based.
 Users are assigned capabilities.
 Objects are secured by capabilities.

 A Capability has a unique identifier computed from id, hash, perm, principal string, expires time.Time